Monitor

-If you see a Goanna or any species of Monitor Lizard, please keep your distance, do not try to touch it or try to contain it.
+If you see any species of Monitor Lizard, please keep your distance, do not try to touch it or contain it.

-There are more than 25 species of monitor lizard in Australia and they do vary in size with the largest being over 2 metres long.
-All have very sharp teeth and claws that can cause significant injury.
+There are more than 25 species of monitor lizards in Australia, some of which are referred to as Goannas, and they do vary in size with the largest being over 2 metres long.
+All have very sharp teeth and claws, as well as a strong lashing tail that they may use in defence, all of which can cause significant injury.

 Like most native fauna, many are wary of people and will usually flee if given the opportunity.